-Kershaw County School District is located in Camden, South Carolina.
-The district includes 11,000 students, in 22 schools spread out across 740 square miles, making it one of the most geographically expansive districts in South Carolina.
+Kershaw County School District’s central office is located in Camden, South Carolina.
+The district includes approximately 11,000 students in 20 schools spread out across 740 square miles, making it one of the most geographically expansive districts in South Carolina.
 It runs the gamut from urban to rural across its three high schools, four middle schools, and 11 elementary schools.
-Its largest school has about 1,260 students and the smallest school has only 120 students.
+Its largest school has about 1,650 students and the smallest school has approximately 120 students.

 Kershaw County School District has seen additional advantages of teletherapy through the features offered by the PresenceLearning platform.
-The platform provides information on each student all in one location making it easy for administrators to access data and stay updated on student progress.
-“Anything you need to know about the students, such as when their IEPs are due or when their evaluations are due, can be found in the platform,” said Eva Roach, an administrative assistant for special services for Kershaw County.
+The platform provides information on each student—all in one location— making it easy for administrators to access data and stay updated on student progress.
+“Anything you need to know about the students, such as when their IEPs and evaluations are due, and what they are working on, can be found in the platform,” said Eva Roach, an Administrative Assistant for special services for Kershaw County.
 “Just by clicking on the student’s name, all data is on one single page; that is how easy it is to use PresenceLearning.”

 When Kershaw County School District and PresenceLearning started working together, parents were unsure about the partnership because they weren’t familiar with teletherapy.
 PresenceLearning provided teachers with introductory letters to send to parents, and they met with school staff to discuss how staff can support parents and keep them engaged and informed about teletherapy and about the progress their children are making.

 “I think parents being informed is the key to success,” said McGovern.
 “One of the powerful things with PresenceLearning is that parents can actually log in and see their children receiving speech therapy, which is very helpful in making them our partners in the process.”